SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/edit-follow-up.md

 ---
 uid: help-en-follow-up-edit
 title: Edit follow-up
-description: How to open, edit, or delete a follow-up; Change the end time for a follow-up in the Diary
+description: How to open, edit, or delete a follow-up; Change the end time for a follow-up in the Diary; Edit or delete invitation
 author: Bergfrid Dias
-so.date: 09.27.2023
+so.date: 10.05.2023
-keywords: diary, follow-up, appointment, meeting, task, to-do, call, phone so.topic: howto
+keywords: diary, follow-up, appointment, meeting, task, to-do, call, phone, invitation so.topic: howto
 language: en
 ---